gtkrshnaaa/paicode/README.md

 ## **3. Installation and Setup**

-With Poetry, the setup process is simpler and more integrated.
+The setup process is simple and integrated with Poetry.

 ### **Prerequisites**